-There were no business-type activities.
+There were no business-type activities since the only internal service fund was blended into the governmental activities.

 Financial Analysis of the Government's Funds

 As noted earlier, Atascosa County, Texas uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.